Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Experiments

 \subsection{Comparison with \citet{xie2019bayesian} on the Old Faithful dataset}

-The Old Faithful geyser eruption dataset~\citep{silverman1986density} is a well-known dataset, recording eruption lengths of the Old Faithful geyser in the Yellowstone National Park.
-In~\citet{xie2019bayesian}, the authors evaluated their model on this dataset, and in this section, we use it to compare our model with theirs.
-Following \citet{xie2019bayesian}, we paired each observed eruption duration time with the time length of the next eruption, resulting in 271 bivariate observations.
-We split this into training and test sets, with size $219$ and $52$ respectively.
+The Old Faithful dataset~\citep{silverman1986density}, recording eruption lengths of the Old Faithful geyser in the Yellowstone National Park, was used by~\citet{xie2019bayesian} to evaluate their model, and here, we use it to compare our model with theirs.
+Following \citet{xie2019bayesian}, we paired each eruption duration time with the time length of the next, resulting in 271 bivariate observations.
+We split this into training and test sets of size $219$ and $52$.

-Consistent with the setup of \citet{xie2019bayesian}, we used a Gaussian distribution for $p_\Theta(\s)$, centered at $(0, 0)$, and with covariance $10I_2$.
+As in the setup of \citet{xie2019bayesian}, we used a Gaussian $p_\Theta(\s)$, centered at $(0, 0)$, and with covariance $10I_2$.
 For the covariance matrix of each mixture component, \citet{xie2019bayesian} assumed independence between the two dimensions and placed truncated inverse $\dGamma{1, 1}$ priors on the diagonal elements.
-For MRMM, we used the more natural inverse-Wishart prior with 2 degrees of freedom and scale matrix $I_2$ on the covariance matrices.
-We set the repulsive parameter of~\citet{xie2019bayesian} to its default setting of their code (also the setting in their experiments) below.
-For different settings of the thinning radius of hardcore MRMM, we ran 5,000 MCMC iterations.
-Because of issues with MCMC mixing, we had to run the model of \citet{xie2019bayesian} for 10,000 iterations.
-For both models, we discarded the first half of the samples as burn-in, and report posterior summaries of both approaches in \cref{tbl:faithful-hard} and \Cref{fig:faithful-hard} report posterior summaries of both models.
+We used the more natural inverse-Wishart prior with 2 degrees of freedom and scale matrix $I_2$ on the covariance matrices.
+We set the repulsive parameter of~\citet{xie2019bayesian} to its default setting of their code (also the setting in their experiments). \Cref{tbl:faithful-hard} and \Cref{fig:faithful-hard} report posterior summaries of both models.